The 5 Big Identity Traits in Personality Psychology

 - Openness (to experience): Openness describes the tendency to seek new experiences, the tendency to be creative, and the tendency to enjoy intellectual pursuits.

-- Conscientiousness: Conscientiousness describes the tendency to be hardworking, industrious, orderly and organized.
+- Conscientiousness: Conscientiousness describes the tendency to be hardworking, industrious, orderly, and organized.

 - Extraversion: Extraversion describes the tendency to seek out and enjoy social activities.

-- Agreeableness: Agreeableness describes the tendency to be cooperative, kind, sincere, empathetic and understanding.
+- Agreeableness: Agreeableness describes the tendency to be cooperative, kind, sincere, empathetic, and understanding.
 It also describes the desire to please others.

-- Neuroticism: Neuroticism describes emotional instability and the tendency to experience negative emotions (including anxiety, depression, and other mental-health related conditions).
+- Neuroticism: Neuroticism describes emotional instability and the tendency to experience negative emotions (including anxiety, depression, and other mental-health-related conditions).

 How do psychologists apply the “Big Five” traits to people?

-Psychologists test people through a questionnaire with multiple answers, and give them measurements or “scores” on each of the five traits.
+Psychologists test people through a questionnaire with multiple answers and give them measurements or “scores” on each of the five traits.
 These scores indicate the degree to which each trait applies to the individual (or how strongly each individual exhibits each trait).

 How does our personality affect our behavior?

-Personality is an important predictor of human behaviour.
+Personality is an important predictor of human behavior.
 In fact, psychologists can use people’s scores on each trait to predict their behavior or beliefs – with a very high degree of reliability.
 For example, conscientiousness is a reliable predictor of organized and diligent behavior (like completing in-depth preparation and study before delivering a presentation).
 Extraversion, on the other hand, is a reliable predictor of assertive and confident behavior in social situations (like being the first person to introduce yourself and begin the conversation in a new group of people).